 Inside I encountered very few fellow visitors, but the opulence and grandeur of the building invites a natural reverence that encourages people to speak with a hushed voice and to simply absorb the peaceful ambiance.
 Within its walls you will find the tombs of famous people the likes of the Curies, Alexandre Dumas, Voltaire, Victor Hugo, and many others.
 The murals are incredible, and you will probably find yourself standing in front of them for a sustained period of time as you slowly look at every face and object, carefully scanning so you will not miss any detail.

 From the main building you will enter the tombs.
 It is readily clear how well honored the people were who were lain here for their eternal rest.
 Some were immediately buried here upon their death, and others were placed here later.
 Dumas was one such person was interred there in 2002 by President Chirac, righting a previous wrong created by racism.

 The gardens and the Pantheon are must-sees when coming to Paris.
-Because Paris is such a popular destination, it’s usually easy to find cheap flights to Paris.

 And when you visit, please incline your head a little toward St. Joan of Arc’s painting for me.